jdotpz/openbadges/README.md

           password: 'secret',
           database: 'openbadges'
         },
+    Note: Unless you are forcing SSL, do not enable HSTS.

 3. Install external tools:
   * [PhantomJS](http://phantomjs.org): We use PhantomJS for running unit tests.
 On a debian based Linux system you can run `sudo apt-get install phantomjs` to install and run `phantomjs --version` to check it is installed.
 For other systems you can try [downloading](http://phantomjs.org/download.html) and installing it or [building it from source](http://phantomjs.org/build.html).